With ownership of a major infrastructure projects comes economic prosperity, decision-making, environmental stewardship and community oversight.

-An empowering framework of partnership to foster economic independence and strengthen environmental stewardship for Canada’s Indigenous Peoples
+An empowering and inclusive framework of partnership to foster economic independence and strengthen environmental stewardship for Canada’s Indigenous Peoples

 Bridging the Gap